Trinity Bellwoods Park: Events and activities

 Trinity Bellwoods has been the site of many recent cultural events, including outdoor movie nights, an anarchist bookfair, live theatre, performance art, and informal summer drumming circles.
 In June 2007 a weekly farmers' market opened in the northwest corner of the park, at Shaw and Dundas.
+It currently operates every Tuesday from 3-7pm from early May to the end of October.

 In the northwest corner of the park there is a small reminder of the diverse Latin American character of other nearby neighbourhoods: a bust of Simón Bolívar which was donated to the city.
 This is where the Trinity Bellwoods Farmers' Market is located.

 It was originally chosen as the site of the G20 protests on June 26–27, 2010, but Toronto Police announced that they would use the area north of Queen's Park instead after local residents opposed the use of Trinity Bellwoods Park as a protest site.

 2021 clearing

 In 2021, police cleared between 20 and 25 people who had been camping in the park.
-Notices had been posted to vacate, but after a Covid-19 outbreak in a shelter hotel.
+Notices had been posted to vacate, but after a COVID-19 outbreak in a shelter hotel.

 References in culture

 Treble Charger wrote a song called Trinity Bellwoods, which was on their debut album NC17.
-The 2010 film Scott Pilgrim vs. the World had a scene filmed here.

 Toronto-based artist organization Humble Empire created the "Live In Bellwoods" series of videos featuring acoustic performances by popular artists living in or visiting Toronto.
 Each video highlights a different area of the park.
 Dave Monks from Tokyo Police Club, Luke Lalonde from Born Ruffians, and Chris White of Bellewoods were among the performers to be featured in the series.